rimeto/ts-optchain/README.md

 ### Babel Plugin

-For developers using `babel` instead of `tsc`, consider using [`babel-plugin-ts-optchain`](https://github.com/epeli/babel-plugin-ts-optchain) to support legacy browsers.
+For developers using `babel` with a need for legacy browser support, consider using the derivative project [`babel-plugin-ts-optchain`](https://github.com/epeli/babel-plugin-ts-optchain).

 ## Example Usage